Tina Modotti: Photographer Made Revolutionary

-Tina Modotti was born Assunta Adelaide Luigia Modotti on the 17th August 1896.
-Her mother a seamstress, her father a machinist, the Modotti family struggled to make ends meet.
+Tina Modotti was born Assunta Adelaide Luigia Modotti Mondini on the 17th August 1896.
+Her mother was a seamstress and her father was a machinist.
+The Modotti family struggled to make ends meet.
 When Tina was two, they moved to Austria looking for a better fate, but in 1905 they returned to Italy.
 Little Tina had to catch up at school and learn Italian from scratch.
-She was successful but before she turned ten, her father emigrated to San Francisco to support the ever-growing family with American dollars.
-But in the meantime, Tina and her older sister had to earn the daily bread, so they went to the textile factory.
-She saw her younger brothers and sisters suffer, an experience which marked her for life.
+She was successful but before she turned 10, her father emigrated to San Francisco to support the ever-growing family with American dollars.
+But in the meantime, Tina and her older sister had to earn their daily bread, so they went to the textile factory.
+She saw her younger brothers and sisters suffer, an experience that marked her for life.

-She began acting with the local Italian theatre and by 1918 she was a recognized star who attracted the attention of D.W.
+She began acting in the local Italian theatre and by 1918 she was a recognized star who attracted the attention of D.W.
 Griffith (the director of the famous Birth of a Nation).
-In October, Tina moved to Hollywood with her partner, poet and painter Roubaix de l’Abrie Richey known as Robo, to star in silent films (check her account on IMDb).
+In October, Modotti moved to Hollywood with her partner, poet and painter Roubaix de l’Abrie Richey known as Robo, to star in silent films (check her account on IMDb).

 Phase 5: The Communist

 Do you remember how Tina Modotti was moved by her younger siblings’ suffering?
 Her sensitivity to social issues found an outlet in a growing political consciousness in Mexico.
-The camera accompanied her across the country, becoming her “prosthetic extension” (Braidotti, 2013), which allowed her to make a statement about injustice and poverty reigning in Mexico.
-In 1929 she mounted an exhibition which was advertised as “The First Revolutionary Photographic Exhibition In Mexico”.
-Moreover, in 1925, she joined a Communist organization – International Red Aid – and met the leaders of the Mexican Communist Party (with whom she eventually had love affairs as Weston returned to California.
-They were Xavier Guerrero, Julio Antonio Mella, and Vittorio Vidali).
+The camera accompanied her across the country, becoming her “prosthetic extension” which allowed her to make a statement about injustice and poverty reigning in Mexico.
+In 1929 she mounted an exhibition that was advertised as “The First Revolutionary Photographic Exhibition In Mexico”.
+Moreover, in 1925 she joined a Communist organization – International Red Aid – and met the leaders of the Mexican Communist Party (with whom she eventually had love affairs as Weston returned to California).
+They were Xavier Guerrero, Julio Antonio Mella, and Vittorio Vidali.
 She became a member of the party in 1927.